 All books list above are purchased by myself.
 These are the books that I will keep.
 Also, there is one magazine that I like the most–>

 I subscribe this one via Magazines website.
-I tried several other art magazines but I like this one most.
+After trying several other art magazines, I like this one most.
 I guess I just like the old master style.
 O(∩_∩)O

 I hope you enjoy this post and find it helpful~